Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

 In this way, the inverse coupling timescales and the moments of inertia fractions can be expressed as (compare with equation \ref{tau_rigid})

 Again, the presence of entrainment affects the interpretation of the macroscopic parameters $x_i$ and $b_i$ in terms of the local input.

-It is worth to remark that the idea behind the reduction to a model with rigid components is that the correlations in \eqref{eq:correlations_weak} are negligible.
-Hence, it may be a good strategy to identify the two regions in such a way that the resulting parameters $b_{1,2}$ are as different as possible, so that the superfluid tend to respond in a as uniform as possible way within a region.
-Because of this, it is reasonable to assume that the two superfluid components represent regions with different physical properties (like the superfluid in the crust and the one in the inner core, but we will see that this is not the only possibility).
+It is worth remarking that the idea behind the reduction to a model with rigid components is that the correlations in \eqref{eq:correlations_weak} are negligible.
+Hence, it may be a good strategy to identify the two regions in such a way that the resulting parameters $b_{1,2}$ are as different as possible, in such a way that the superfluid responds as uniformly as possible way within each region.
+Hence, it is reasonable to imagine that the two superfluid components represent regions with different physical properties (like the superfluid in the crust and the one in the inner core, but we will see that this is not the only possibility).

 Finally, the identities in \eqref{tau_rigid_12} also tell us that the description of the dynamical phases in Sec.~\ref{sec:dynamical_phases} is still valid, since